How Does the YouTube Algorithm Work in 2023?

-One easy strategy is to just to reference past videos on your channel.
-Simply say something like, “If you enjoyed this video, then you’ll love the one we published last week about Topic X.”
+One easy strategy is just to mention past videos on your channel.
+Simply say something like, “If you enjoyed this video, then you’ll love the one from last week about Topic X.”

 Thinking carefully about your content strategy makes this much easier in the long run.
-If you produce videos that are related in some form to begin with, it’s much simpler to create these connections.
+If you produce videos that are related to begin with, it’s much simpler to create these connections.
 They’ll also look natural to your viewers.
 Video series are excellent for this.

 All this encourages viewers to check out more of your videos.
-That in turn makes it more likely that they – and similar users – see your content suggested.
+And that, in turn, makes it more likely that they – and similar users – see your content suggested.

 3. Focus on Shares, Not Just Subscribes